 Basis of Presentation-The accompanying unaudited condensed consolidated financial statements and notes have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP") and in conformity with Article 10 of Regulation S-X promulgated under the Securities Act of 1933, as amended.
-Accordingly, they do not include all the information and notes required by GAAP for complete financial statements.
+Accordingly, they do not include all the information and notes required by GAAP for complete financial statements and should be read in conjunction with our annual consolidated financial statements and the notes thereto.

 In the opinion of management, all adjustments considered necessary for a fair presentation of the results of interim periods have been made.
 All adjustments are of a normal, recurring nature, except as otherwise disclosed.
 All inter-company transactions and balances have been eliminated.
-The unaudited condensed consolidated financial statements presented herein include the financial statements of our wholly-owned subsidiaries and of our affiliate, AC Management LLC ("ACM").
+The unaudited condensed consolidated financial statements presented herein include the financial statements of our wholly-owned subsidiaries and our affiliate, AC Management LLC ("ACM").